dalmo1991/superflexPy/doc/build_element.rst

    :linenos:

-The method takes, as input, the parameter :code:`solve`: if :code:`False`, the state array of the reservoir will not be recalculated and outputs will be computed based on the current state (e.g., computed in a previous run of the reservoir).
-This option is needed for post-run inspection, when we want to get the output of the reservoir without solving it again.
+The method takes, as input, the parameter :code:`solve`: if :code:`False`, the state array of the reservoir will not be recalculated and the outputs will be computed based on the current state (e.g., computed in a previous run of the reservoir).
+This option is needed for post-run inspection, when we want to check the output of the reservoir without solving it again.

 Line 4 transforms the states dictionary to an ordered list.
 Line 5 calls the built-in ODE solver.
 Line 7 updates the state of the model to the last value calculated.
 Lines 9-14 call the external numerical approximator to get the values of the fluxes.
-Note that, for this operation, the Python implementation of the fluxes method is always used since the vectorized operation executed by the method :code:`get_fluxes` of the numerical approximator does not benefit from the Numba optimization.
+Note that, for this operation, the Python implementation of the fluxes method is always used because the vectorized operation executed by the method :code:`get_fluxes` of the numerical approximator does not benefit from the Numba optimization.